Aidar5/nattoeng/docs/source/book/additional_info/naming_conventions/README.rst

 Python has certain objects naming convention

-In general, it is better to adhere to these agreements.
+In general, it is better to adhere to this convention.
 However, if a particular library or module uses different convention, it is worth following the style used in them.

     Not all rules are described in this section.
 More information can be found in PEP8 in `English <https://www.python.org/dev/peps/pep-0008/>`__ or